 You will be able to rent a scooter from your accommodation for approximately 6,000 – 10,000 Kyat per day.

 Taking a boat across the Thanlyin River is the second option to reach Hpan Pu Mountain.

 Head down to Shwe Yin Myaw Pagoda, which is a short walk from the center of town and you will be able to jump on board a local boat for 500 Kyat.

-The boat will drop you off to the riverbank on the other side and it is a few hundred meters walk to the base of Hpan Pu Mountain.
+The boat will drop you off at the riverbank on the other side and it is a few hundred meters walk to the base of Hpan Pu Mountain.

-Note: The boats stop running across the river at nightfall so you will need to coordinate with the boat driver if he will be able to wait for you or not to take you back across the river to Hpa An after hiking Mt Hpan Pu at sunset.
+Note: The boats stop running across the river at nightfall so you will need to coordinate with the boat driver if he will be able to wait for you or not to take you back across the river after hiking Mt Hpan Pu at sunset.

 WHAT TO EXPECT ON THE HPAN PU MOUNTAIN HIKE